 - A. Criteria have been defined for evaluating the competency of testing personnel. - B. All phases of laboratory testing (preanalytic, analytic, and postanalytic) will be reviewed.
 Evaluation methods include direct observation, record review, and testing unknown specimens. - 1.
 Direct observation Personnel will be observed performing testing, QC, reporting, function checks, and maintenance to determine if written procedures are followed. - 2.
 Record review Quality control and maintenance records will be reviewed for accuracy and completeness.
 In addition, documentation of "out of control results" and corrective actions taken to correct problems will be reviewed to assess problem solving skills.
 Patient records will be reviewed to determine if test reports include initials of testing personnel, date and time of testing. - 3.
 "Unknowns" In addition to participation in PT programs, "unknowns" (previously analyzed specimens, internal blind testing samples or pictures), will be used to evaluate testing personnel.
-Testing personnel should maintain a passing score of 80% or above with the exception being RPR which requires a score of 90% or greater and all reactives discerned. - C. Evaluation activities are documented on Competency Evaluation forms specific to the procedure being evaluated.
-Completed forms are maintained by the County Assistance Section of the Quality Management Division and are filed according to the employee's name.
-Folders are then grouped by Public Health Areas and filed alphabetically. - D. Certificates are presented to personnel who successfully complete competency evaluations.
-Copies of these certificates are placed in the employee's personnel file.
+Testing personnel should maintain a passing score of 80% or above with the exception being RPR which requires a score of 90% or greater and all reactives discerned. - C. Evaluation activities are documented on Competency Evaluation forms specific to the procedure being evaluated or completed using the Learning Content Management System (LCMS) available through the ADPH website.
+Completed competency evaluations are maintained for at least two years by the County Assistance Section of the Quality Management Division and are filed electronically according to the employee's Public Health Area and then by name. - D. Certificates are presented to personnel who successfully complete competency evaluations.
+Copies of these certificates are placed in the employee's electronic competency file.